-Blackcurrant, Ribes nigrum, produces round black berries which are used in culinary dishes and beverages.
-The plants used for this absolute come from organic cultivation in the Burgundy Region of France where blackcurrant berries are integral to wine making.
-It takes over 660 pounds of buds to produce just 1 kilo of absolute.
+Blackcurrant, or Ribes nigrum, is a plant that produces round black berries used in culinary dishes and beverages.
+The plants used for this absolute are grown organically in the Burgundy Region of France, where blackcurrant berries are an integral part of winemaking.
+However, over 660 pounds of buds are required to produce just one kilo of absolute.
 The extracted flower buds yield an absolute with a distinctive strong blackcurrant aroma used in perfumery rather than aromatherapy.
-However, with such a calming aroma you may find this absolute useful in anti-anxiety or meditation blends.
+Nonetheless, the calming aroma of this absolute may also make it useful in anti-anxiety or meditation blends.

 Solubility note: This absolute is very tricky to work with, but really worth the effort.
 The producer recommends alcohol (96%), DPG, or Castor oil for diluting the pure absolute.
 The reason Castor Oil is singled out from a long list of carrier oils is because it’s pretty much the only unsaturated fat that has a high amount of polarity, as all other oils are nonpolar or slightly polar.
 Jojoba, coconut, and avocado are slightly polar and it didn’t dissolve in Jojoba.
 Castor Oil is the best carrier to solubilize the absolute.
 Of the other oils tried, such as Jojoba, there was partial solubility with still quite a bit of sediment (undissolved parts) that collected in the bottom of the beaker.
 For those that prefer the convenience of a ready to use dilution we have 20% in Castor oil available.